idelfrides/TDD_python_manage_date_time/README.md

-# ijpydatetime: Custom date, time and datetime resources with python.
+# ijpydatetime: Custom date, time and datetime resources with python(In development...).

 Custom date, time and datetime resources with python.